2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in Alabama

 Of the 54 students majoring in engineering tech at Jacksonville State University, 78% are male and 22% are female.

 The in-demand bachelor’s degree programs at Alabama A & M University helped the school earn the #3 place on this year’s ranking of the most popular engineering technologies schools in Alabama.
-Located in the midsize city of Normal, AAMU is a public school with a medium-sized student population.
+Located in the medium-sized city of Normal, AAMU is a public school with a moderately-sized student population.

 About 13% of the students majoring in engineering tech at the school are women while 88% are male.